adobe/spectrum-web-components/packages/coachmark/README.md

 </sp-coachmark>
 ```

-### with More Actions
+## Using Action Menu

-All coach marks can include a more actions button.
-This appears on the top right of the coach mark.
-When the more actions button is in the down/touch state, the more actions menu is shown.
-The more actions menu should only include ways to interact with the tour as a whole, such as “Skip tour” and “Restart tour.”
+Coach marks can include an `ActionMenu`, which appears at the top right of the coach mark.
+The `ActionMenu` should only include ways to interact with the coach mark tour as a whole, with options like “Skip tour” or “Restart tour.”

 ```html
 <sp-coachmark placement="right" open>